wevote/WeVoteServer/README.md

 We meet weekly on Wednesday nights at the
-[Code for San Francisco brigade of Code for America](http://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/), and have mini-hackathons on many weekends.
-Please contact Dale.McGrew@WeVoteUSA.org for more information.
+[Code for San Francisco brigade of Code for America](http://www.meetup.com/Code-for-San-Francisco-Civic-Hack-Night/), daily on a Google hangout, and have mini-hackathons on many weekends.
+Please contact Dale.McGrew@WeVote.US for more information.

 You may join our Google Group here for questions about election related data (importing and exporting): https://groups.google.com/forum/#!forum/electiondata